About the FICO Credit Score

 - Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 These factors are weighted slightly differently depending on which formula the agency uses.
 The results are added up and distilled into a single number.
 Credit scores range from 300 to 800.
 Higher is always better.
 Most people who want to get a mortgage score 620 or above.

 Your score greatly affects how much you pay in interest every month

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

-Want to know more about your FICO score?
-Call us at 425-508-9988.
+Curious about your FICO score?
+Give us a call at 425-508-9988.